Which business valuation methods are best?

 Valuing a business requires that you carefully analyze the company across a number of economic fundamentals.
-Professional business appraisers approach business valuation in three ways:
+For instance, professional business appraisers handle business valuation in three ways they call approaches:

 The income valuation methods let you estimate the value of the company based on its earning capacity and risk.
 On the other hand, the market based appraisal methods focus on comparison of your business to similar firms that have sold recently.

 All these methods take a different view of what drives business value.
-No one method is better than the other.
+Yet no one method is better than the other.
 That is why selecting a number of valuation methods is the best way to create a sound business valuation.

-Given all the method choices, which ones should you pick?
-This depends on your specific business situation.
-Here are some suggestions:
+Given all these method choices, which ones should you pick?
+This depends on your specific situation.
+Some suggestions:

 Valuing a young company presents unique challenges.
 Since most comparable business sales involve established firms, it makes little sense to use the market-based valuation methods.